gnzlbg/static_vector/README.md

 This paper proposes a modernized version of [`boost::container::static_vector<T,Capacity>`][boost_static_vector] [1].
-That is, a dynamically-resizable `vector` with compile-time fixed capacity and contiguous embedded storage in which the vector elements are stored within the vector object itself.
+That is, a dynamically-resizable `vector` with compile-time fixed capacity and contiguous embedded storage in which the elements are stored within the vector object itself.

 Its API closely resembles that of `std::vector<T, A>`.
 It is a contiguous